© Presscision Inc. 2020 | All Rights Reserved | P.O. Box 337 Falmouth, MA 02541 USA | 774.521.9132

 Analog gauges measure single static pressure over a single pressure range.

 The PPT instrument is a multi-purpose test instrument that can accurately measure and monitor pressure, ambient temperature and water temperature (for testing and documenting hot water temperature from fixtures).
-Monitoring features include: transient pressure monitoring and capture, and long term pressure and temperature monitoring.
+Monitoring features include: pressure transient monitoring and capture, and long term pressure and temperature trend monitoring.

 By its very nature, an analog gauge does not provide any form of liability shield to the user.
 From undocumented sensor accuracy to the lack of test records, using an analog gauge leaves the user with no tangible proof of the results and accuracy of past tests.